Creating an Access Control Policy

 • Select one of the following options:

-• Any IP Address: This allows or deny the up-stream traffic from any IP addresses.
+• Any IP Address: This allows or denies the upstream traffic from any IP addresses.

 • Subnet Network Address: Enter the source network address and source mask.